Yandex Cloud

 }

-4. Create the config.yaml file with job parameters:
+4. Create a file named config.yaml with job settings:

 name: simple-tf-script